New Rules for Real Estate Agencies and Private Realtors in Montenegro

 A detailed breakdown of the new rules for real estate agencies and private realtors in Montenegro in 2026.
 Exam requirements, office requirements, biometrics, and answers to frequently asked questions from buyers.

-What changes for buyers and sellers?
+What is changing for buyers and sellers?

 For the end consumer, the new regulations make the investment process as safe as possible: